 We are in the early stages of a long-term planning process for the site.
 There are a number of steps that are anticipated to take place over the next 3-5 years as part of the overall planning process, including a Secondary Plan process led by the City of Toronto.

-In support of this process, First Capital has submitted an Official Plan Amendment Application (OPA) to address present and future community needs, including a proposed integrated GO/TTC Transit Hub.
-Ongoing discussions and engagement with Metrolinx regarding the new Park Lawn GO station will continue over the coming weeks and months.
+In support of this process, First Capital has submitted an Official Plan Amendment Application (OPA) in the Fall of 2019, as well as a Revised Official Plan Amendment, a new Zoning-By-Law Amendment and Draft Plan of Subdivision applications were submitted to the City with revisions and upgrades to the original Master Plan to address present and future community needs, including a proposed integrated GO/TTC Transit Hub.

 As part of our vision, we have initiated conversations with the City and Metrolinx around the addition of a Park Lawn GO Station, including our support of the project.
 Our transportation consultants have begun preliminary work on a potential transit hub for the site and will continue conversations throughout the process.